Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The specified RGB values will be sent to the number of LEDs in the LED strip as specified by the S parameter, pushing the existing colours along the strip.
 To set all the LEDs the same colour, make the S parameter equal to or a little longer than the number of LEDs in the strip.

+Caution: if the S parameter is omitted then as many LEDs as can be set in a single chunk  will be addressed which depends on the board (e.g. 60 RGBW neopixels on Duet2, many more on Duet 3).
+We recommend users always explicitly set the number of LEDs to address, rather than rely on this behaviour as the number of LEDs addressed in a single chunk may change in the future.

 Оn **Fysetc 12864mini** you can configure all three LEDs separately.
 For display and for encoder illumination:

 ### Examples